accre/Python/tensorflow-singularity/README.md

 # tensorflow with singularity

-Tensorflow is Google's neural network and deep learning framework that can be imported as a Python pacakge.
+Tensorflow is Google's neural network and deep learning framework that can be imported as a Python package.

 Tensorflow is capable of running on NVIDIA GPUs, or on CPUs.